mohanr/mohanr.github.io/_posts/2023-11-01-ProbabilisticDataStructures.md

 # An attempt to port _Murmurhash_ to OCaml to test the Bloom filter.

 > This should be tested thoroughly as _unsigned_ integers are absent in OCaml.
-It prints wrong hashes now.
-> I get correct hashes only upto a
+> I think that this is correct based on some tests.
-> sequence of 3 bytes.
-Beyond that it is wrong.